 This will keep you from getting search suggestions and web results from Bing when you're on a metered connection.

-You can get this message when you connect a device and it tries to connect to the Internet using a metered connection to check for new device software.
-To avoid unexpected data charges, your PC won't allow the device to automatically check for new software when you use a metered connection.
+You can get this message when you connect a device and it tries to connect to the Internet over a metered connection to check for new device software.
+To avoid unexpected data charges, your PC won't allow the device to automatically check for new software when you're using a metered connection.
 To always download device software on a metered connection, follow these steps:

-Tap or click Devices, and then tap or click the toggle under Download over metered connections.
+Tap or click Devices, then tap or click the toggle under Download over metered connections.

-Once you've finished downloading your devices updates, you can turn this setting off to avoid unexpected charges when you're on a metered network.
+Once you've finished downloading your device updates, you can turn this setting off to avoid unexpected charges when you're on a metered network.

-Device software packages can be large, which might result in additional charges when downloaded on metered networks.
+Device software packages can be large, which may result in additional charges when downloaded on metered networks.